 We also have a space (upstairs) designated for more quiet, focused work.
 Math skills we have worked on this month include recognizing numbers 1-6 and measuring the length of various objects.
 Here, a student must put the numbers 1-6 in sequence then place the correct number of insect counters under each number.

 Here, students play a game to practice recognizing the numbers 1-6 on some dice.
 They roll a die and remove that number of ladybugs from their game board.
 The first person to remove all the ladybugs wins the game.
-(A side benefit here is that students also get to practice taking turns.)
+(A side benefit here is that students also get to practice taking turns.)After reading the book Inch by Inch (by Leo Lionni), students were invited to measure objects in the play room with an inchworm ruler.
+Here a student measures the fridge on the play kitchen.

 Another student measures our doorbell house, and is then inspired to build his own house with magnet blocks and measure it.
 I loved this!